Brian-Hsieh/kube-thrifty/README.md

 ## Current Limitations

-- Removed nodes are not automatically updated in TUI and are not removed from informer cache.
+- Removed nodes are not automatically updated in TUI and are not removed from Informer cache.
-- The informer runs as a single replica.
+- The Informer runs as a single replica.
 - Release name and namespace are fixed for TUI discovery.
-- Agent-to-informer gRPC is unencrypted inside the cluster.
+- Agent-to-Informer gRPC is unencrypted inside the cluster.
-- Kubelet TLS certificates are not verified by the agent.
+- Kubelet TLS certificates are not verified by the Agent.
 - The chart defaults to `latest` image tags.

 ## License